asaf-kali/coursist/README.md

 # Coursist
-Course + Assist, got it?
+Course + Assist, get it?

 ## Description
 This project is intended for university students all around the world.<br>